Skip to main content

 Change sysctl settings

-Apply recommended sysctl settings to improve the networking and kernel characteristics of the VM.
+Apply the recommended sysctl settings to improve the networking and kernel characteristics of the VM.
 To do so, connect to the VM and update the following settings in two files:

 • File /etc/sysctl.d/30-network.conf